 Cold Weather Hacks

-Glasgow has been given a wintery dusting of snow, and we are feeling chilly!
+At this time of year Glasgow can become pretty chilly, we might even get a dusting of snow!
 These hacks will make getting through this cold weather a little easier.

 Put newspaper in wet shoes to dry them out

 Also put them near to a radiator to help them dry out quicker!

 Wear lots of thin layers, rather than one thick one

 Layering clothes is a great way to stay warm and investing in some good quality thermals is a good idea.
 You can pick up low cost layers for a few quid in big supermarkets and shops like Tk-maxx and Primark.
 While you're there why not pick up some other cheap cosy clothing?
 They sell thick socks, hats, gloves, scarves, pyjamas, and the ultimate cold weather clothing item - onesies!
 It's also worth checking out our local charity shops for some cheap and sustainable finds.

 Use hot water bottles to keep you warm.
 You can use one to heat up your pyjamas before you put them on, or use one to heat up your bed before you get in it.
 You can also sit with one while you study on those extra cold evenings.